 Attend In Person OR Online

-Why is French still the second most-commonly taught language in the United States after Spanish?
+Why is French the most-commonly taught language in the United States after Spanish?
 Why are Americans so interested in things French?
 This course suggests that answers may be found in the long and fascinating saga of the French in North America, the topic of this seminar.
-The names of rivers (Poudre, Platte), cities (Saint-Louis, Baton Rouge, Louisville, Lafayette) and people (Bonneville, Crapo, Ducey, Duval, Québedeaux), several thousands of them, all evoke the French heritage of the United States.
-Most of the stories behind those names are forgotten but they deserve to be told.
-Taking a historical approach, the contributions people of French origin have made to the development of North America and the United States are examined here from a historical perspective, from the Renaissance to the present.
+The names of rivers (Poudre, Platte), cities (Saint-Louis, Baton Rouge, Louisville, Lafayette), and people (Bonneville, Crapo, Ducey, Duval, Québedeaux), several thousands of them, all evoke the French heritage of the United States.
+Most of the stories behind those names are forgotten, but they deserve to be told.
+In this seminar, we examine the contributions people of French origin made to the development of North America and the United States.

 Hybrid Course Format

 - All classes will be delivered in-person and online via live video streaming.
 Students will enroll in their preferred format during registration.

 - In-person classes will be held in the Rubel Room at the University of Arizona's Poetry Center (1508 E Helen St, Tucson, AZ 85721).
 Enrollment for in-person classes is limited by classroom capacity and offered on a first-come, first-served basis.
 All students attending on-campus will observe the relevant University of Arizona policies designed to mitigate the risk of COVID-19 (more information here).
 Students who enroll to participate in person will also have complete online access to the course, including all class recordings.